Coccidioidomycosis: Other animals

-In dogs, the most common symptom of coccidioidomycosis is a chronic cough, which can be dry or moist.
+In dogs, the initial sign of coccidioidomycosis is often a chronic cough, which can be dry or moist.
 Other symptoms include fever (in approximately 50% of cases), weight loss, anorexia, lethargy, and depression.
 The disease can disseminate throughout the dog's body, most commonly causing osteomyelitis (infection of the bone), which leads to lameness.
 Dissemination can cause other symptoms, depending on which organs are infected.
 If the fungus infects the heart or pericardium, it can cause heart failure and death.
+Coccidioidomycosis has also shown a predilection for dissemination to the central nervous system, with infections of the brain manifesting as seizures.
+Serology is often not as useful diagnostically in the event of CNS dissemination, and MRI is the recommended imaging technique for diagnosis.

 In cats, symptoms may include skin lesions, fever, and loss of appetite, with skin lesions being the most common.

 Other species in which Valley fever has been found include livestock such as cattle and horses; llamas; marine mammals, including sea otters; zoo animals such as monkeys and apes, kangaroos, tigers, etc.; and wildlife native to the geographic area where the fungus is found, such as cougars, skunks, and javelinas.